CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 `module load ioapi-3.2/gcc-11.3.0-netcdf  mpi/openmpi-4.1.2  netcdf-4.8.1/gcc-11.3 `

-## Run CMAQv5.4 for the 12km Listos Training Case
+## Run CMAQv5.4 for 12US1 Listos Training 3 Day benchmark Case on 32 pe (this will take less than 2 minutes)

 Input data is available for a subdomain of the 12km 12US1 case.